TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 		* The public DNS/IP of the instance is available on the EC2 dashboard > **Instances** page.
 Select your EC2 instance and look for it in the lower half of the page.

-12. Download the required SnappyData distribution (.tar.gz) into this EC2 instance.
+12. Download the required SnappyData distribution (.tar.gz) into the EC2 instance(s).
 You can find the latest SnappyData Community Edition (OSS) release [here](https://github.com/snappydatainc/snappydata/releases/latest).

     * When we make the SnappyData AMI available on AWS in future, it will have the distribution pre-installed.
-In that case, you can jump to [step 15](#15step).
+In that case, you can jump to [step 4](#15step) below.

 13. Extract the tarball to /opt/snappydata/.